dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 }
 ```

 Note that the schema file requires a `$DATABASE_URL` environment variable to connect to a database.
-To make it easy, we include in our template a script to automatically generate a `.env` file under the `./prisma` folder with the correct database URL constructed from your `dbos-config.yaml` file, please see the [document below](#configuring-prisma).
+To make it easy, we include in our template [a script](#configuring-prisma) to automatically generate a `prisma/.env` file with the correct database URL constructed from your `dbos-config.yaml` file.

 ### Schema Management

-In production scenarios or when using DBOS Cloud, we strongly recommend you manage your database schema using migrations.
+In production scenarios or when using DBOS Cloud, we strongly recommend you manage your database schema using [Prisma Migrate](https://www.prisma.io/docs/orm/prisma-migrate/getting-started).
-[Prisma Migrate](https://www.prisma.io/docs/orm/prisma-migrate/getting-started) provides plenty of support for generating and managing migrations.

-To update your database schema, you first need to edit your Prisma schema (the `./prisma/schema.prisma` file), and then [create a new migration](https://www.prisma.io/docs/orm/reference/prisma-cli-reference#migrate-dev) by running:
+To update your database schema, you first need to edit your Prisma schema file, and then [create a new migration](https://www.prisma.io/docs/orm/reference/prisma-cli-reference#migrate-dev) by running:

 ```bash
 npx prisma migrate dev --name <migration_name>
 ```

-This automatically generates a new migration (under `./prisma/migrations/`) containing SQL commands to transition your database from its current schema to the schema defined in your latest Prisma schema.
+This automatically generates a new migration (under `prisma/migrations/`) containing SQL commands to transition your database from its current schema to the schema defined in your latest Prisma schema.

-### Invoking Transactions
+### Using Prisma
-In Prisma, to execute application logic in a transaction is to pass it in as an async callback function.
-This allows the framework to ensure that the transaction is opened and closed properly, and to ensure that all statements run on the same connection from the connection pool.

-DBOS provides a wrapper around Prisma's [interactive transactions](https://www.prisma.io/docs/orm/prisma-client/queries/transactions#interactive-transactions) functionality so that its workflow state can be kept consistent with the application database.

-First, DBOS transactions are declared.
-The easiest way is with a class method decorated with [`@Transaction`](../api-reference/decorators.md#transaction), and the first argument will be a [`TransactionContext`](../api-reference/contexts.md#transactioncontextt) with `PrismaClient` as the client type inside.
-Note that the `PrismaClient` is the generated client based on your schema.
+When using DBOS, database operations are performed in [transaction functions](./transaction-tutorial).
+Transaction functions must be annotated with the [`@Transaction`](../api-reference/decorators#transaction) decorator and must have a [`TransactionContext<PrismaClient>`](../api-reference/contexts#transactioncontextt) as their first argument.
+Note that we specify `PrismaClient` in angle brackets.

+Within the transaction function, access your Prisma client from the `.client` field of your transaction context.
+For example:

 ```javascript
 import { PrismaClient } from "@prisma/client";